 “We are more similar than different” (Maya Angelou)

-In conclusion, yes there are differences between men and women, girls and boys, but those differences are smaller than once thought, and probably due largely to either strategy differences, and/or societal expectations.
+In conclusion, differences between cognitive abilities in men and women, girls and boys, are smaller than once thought, and probably occur largely due to either strategy differences, and/or societal expectations.
 Any differences that do exist are certainly not relevant to academic potential.
 The verdict?
 We’ll declare this one a neuro-myth and be part of the solution!

 There’s a number of really interesting, very readable, papers in this area linking academic achievement to life outcomes round the world, we particularly enjoyed: Shibley-Hyde, J. & Linn, M. C. (2006).
 Gender similarities in mathematics and science.
 Science, 314, 27.

-The UK Govenment has produced a comprehensive guide to gender differences in UK schools from 1950s-2006
+The UK Government produced a comprehensive guide to gender differences in UK schools from 1950s-2006

 The UK Government also has a Women and Equalities Committee which regularly produces news and publications regarding efforts to narrow gaps in education and employment between the sexes.

 1 Much older literature used the term ‘gender’ interchangeably with ‘sex’.
 In contemporary literature ‘gender’ is increasingly used to refer exclusively to social roles and identity independent of assigned sex.
 The more up-to-date distinction between ‘sex differences’ as features of male and female biology and ‘gender’ as a reflection of social roles has been followed throughout this article.

 [i] Voyer, D., Voyer, S., & Bryden, M.P.
 (1995).
 Magnitude of sex differences in spatial abilities: A meta-analysis and consideration of critical variables.
 Psychological Bulletin, 117, 250–270. https://doi.org/10.1037/0033-2909.117.2.250